 The Powder-Puff Posse: This is sort’ve self-explanatory, but a quick clarification: this ain’t LA and you ain’t Lindsay Lohan.
 Party’s at the bar, not in the bathroom.

 Awkward Air-Kisses: I swear, only one artificial act of affection in the world sucks worse than the half-assed hug: the awkward air-kiss.
 The rules sound really simple, — in Karachi, two pecks are pretty customary.
 Lahore limits it to one.
 Islamabad is kind of enigmatic, primarily because I haven’t hung out in the capital enough to paint a clear picture, but factoring in the foreigners and the demands of diplomatic decorum, I imagine a lot of hearty handshakes and stunted side-hugs.
 And in the face of the fashion and fine arts crew, these fundamentals flip-flop — but knowing what you know won’t necessarily save you from fouls and fumbles.
-A misfire could mean landing one on the lips, lingering a second too long while waiting for a second-kiss cue is kind of creepy, and being passed over right when you’re about to plant one is plain uncomfortable.
+A misfire could mean landing one on the lips, lingering a second too long for a second-kiss cue is kind of creepy, and being passed over right when you’re about to plant one is plain uncomfortable.
 I wish there was some sort of universally applicable smooch-statute, but until then, I motion we all master the Miss America wave.

 To tell you the truth, I’m really not a rebel, but some rules are supposed to be broken, especially supremely superficial and absolutely arbitrary instructions on how to act to in order to be accepted into an imaginary inner circle.

 Go with your gut, guys and girls.
 Feel the situation out, figure out your stance, see if it fits, and then stick to your guns like super-glue.

 And on the off chance that you do flounder and fall flat on your face, at least you’re the one in charge, in which case, it’s easy to tell fakers and fools to kiss your booty and back off.